 "The Center for Jewish Studies is like a precious treasure to me!
-At CJS I was able to engage in rigorous Jewish learning in a passionate, supportive, and thoughtful environment.
-The leadership at CJS manages to create a community that is serious academically, yet centered around joy and a love of learning.
-I am so grateful for my time at CJS and the foundation in Jewish Studies that the MA program provided me with.
-After I completed my MA at CJS I began rabbinical school.
+At the CJS I was able to engage in rigorous Jewish learning in a passionate, supportive, and thoughtful environment.
+The leadership at the CJS manages to create a community that is serious academically, yet centered around joy and a love of learning.
+I am so grateful for my time at the CJS and the foundation in Jewish Studies that the MA program provided me with.
+After I completed my MA at the CJS I began rabbinical school.
 The MA program prepared me with a grounding in history, text, and language that enriches my learning everyday."

 Earnest was a Berkeley-Jerusalem Fellow during their time at the CJS, and is currently a student at JTS Rabbinical School.

 "In my time at the GTU, I have written a thesis on the Song of Songs and the Qur'an; penned Illuminating Justice: The Ethical Imagination of The Saint John's Bible (Liturgical Press, July 2018), on The Saint John's Bible, a contemporary illuminated manuscript of the entire Catholic Bible; and co-authored, with David Pleins, Biblical Hebrew Vocabulary by Conceptual Categories: A Student's Guide to Nouns in the Old Testament (Zondervan, 2017).
 I am especially interested in scriptural conversations between Jews, Christians, and Muslims."
 In fall 2018 Jonathan began a PhD in Old Testament at Duke University.